Briansim74/Prediction-Markets-Alpha/README.md

 with enough margin to justify taking risk.

+Exploit structural relationships

+Related prediction contracts can contain arbitrage opportunities even without forecasting the underlying asset.

 #### Price execution matters
 The strategy evaluates executable bid/ask prices rather than relying exclusively on midpoints.

 #### Fees are part of the signal
 An edge that disappears after fees is not an edge.

+#### Guaranteed does not mean executable
+An arbitrage relationship may guarantee a payoff theoretically, but the realized trade still depends on liquidity, order-book depth, fill synchronization, and contract interpretation.

 #### Position sizing matters
 A good forecast with excessive sizing can still produce a bad trading strategy.